 This was an unannounced inspection to monitor the use of restrictive practices in the designated centre.
 This inspection found that residents were supported to enjoy a good quality of life in the centre and that the culture within the service promoted person-centred care.
-The inspector found that the provider was working towards maintaining a restraint free environment where residents were able to live a fulfilled life.
+Inspectors found that the provider was working towards maintaining a restraint free environment where residents were able to live a fulfilled life.

-On arrival the inspector was met by the clinical nurse manager.
-The person in charge arriveds shortly afterwards and an introductory meeting was commenced.
-The inspector completed a walkabout of the centre and many of the residents were observed to be up and about in the various communal areas, while other residents were having breakfast or being assisted with their personal care.
-The design and layout of the designated centre promoted resident's independence and their free movement around all areas of the centre including the external courtyard.
+On arrival the inspectors was met by administrative staff who informed the inspectors that there was a recently-declared outbreak of Influenza in the centre affecting a small number of residents.
+The director of nursing and person in charge met with inspectors and an introductory meeting was commenced.
+The inspectors completed a walkabout of the centre and many of the residents were observed to be up and about in the various communal areas, while other residents were having breakfast or being assisted with their personal care.
+Some residents were in isolation as they had been confirmed with Influenza, and others were symptomatic of the virus.
+These residents were supported to isolate by a dedicated team of staff.
+Visitors were permitted in line with national guidance, and all residents not affected by the outbreak could receive visitors and go about their day as usual.